 Debt issuance costs, net of amortization, are reported as a direct deduction from the face amount of the loans payable to which such costs relate.
 Amortization of debt issuance costs is reported as a component of interest expense and is computed using an imputed rate of interest on loans payable with scheduled draws and using the straight-line method for loans payable with unscheduled draws.
-Amortization expense was \$92,000 for the years ended December 31, 2021 and 2020, and is included as a component of interest expense on the accompanying statements of activities.
+Amortization expense was \$156,000 and \$92,000 for the years ended December 31, 2022 and 2021, respectively, and is included as a component of interest expense on the accompanying statements of activities.